UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Choose the right testing method by comparing the convenience of DIY test strips against the accuracy and depth of professional lab analysis.

-• Understand your results and costs to make informed decisions about filtration systems or necessary plumbing repairs.
+• Understand your results and costs to make informed, eco-conscious decisions about home filtration systems or necessary plumbing repairs.

 Infographic shows five signs to test your water: smell, taste, look, old plumbing, and owning a well.